Skip to content

 class GreedyBanditWithHistory(Bandit):

-def __init__(self, arms: List[Any], history_length: int = 100) -> None:
+def __init__(self, arms: list, history_length: int = 100, **kwargs):

-self.history_length: int = history_length
+self.history_length = history_length

-self.history: List[List[float]] = [
+self.history: List[List[float]] = [[] for _ in range(len(arms))]

 def select_arm(self) -> int:

-candidates = [i for i, q in enumerate(self.q_values) if q == max_q]
+incomplete = [i for i, h in enumerate(self.history) if len(h) < self.history_length]

-return random.choice(candidates)
+return random.choice(incomplete)

 def update(self, arm_index: int, reward: float) -> None: